bcstories/techdocs/unity/scripting/call_function_from_other_script.md

   }
 }
 ```
-*Note: The syntax hilighting strikes out above because GitHub's syntax formatting treats this code directly as c#.
-This code runs fine from Unity.
-If you know how to make it understand that we're in Unity's context, please let me know.*

 if some there exists a gameobject with a script called BigRedButton attached to it.
 The script might look like this: